CAGIS Graduate Wins Top Scholarship

 9. Science can be found in a lab, but also in your backyard and kitchen!

 10. Community is everything: There’s a special type of belonging you feel growing up with girls who are just as passionate about a topic as you are.
-In fact, I’m even starting university next year with two girls I met at my very first CAGIS event when I was eight!
+In fact, I’m even starting university this fall with two girls I met at my very first CAGIS event when I was eight!

 This fall, I’m starting the next chapter of my STEM Journey studying engineering at McMaster University as a Schulich Leader.
 While I certainly have all the first-year nerves, I’m ready to take on next year with all CAGIS has taught me!